 Student Government and participation

-On these pages you will find information concerning different representative advisory bodies: the Degree Programme Committee and the University Council.
-Furthermore you can find information about education quality control.
+On these pages you will find information concerning different representative advisory bodies: the Degree Programme Committee, Faculty Council and the University Council.
+Additionally, you can find information about the evaluation questionnaires U.S.E. employs to improve our programmes.

 The Student Interest Body (StIB) is the committee for students representatives from U.S.E.
 The goal of StIB is to represent all the students of the Utrecht University School of Economics and to make student representation more united, transparent and cohesive.
 It aims to provide ground for student representatives to discuss matters at hand, pick up joint projects and handle complaints more intensive.